aws-samples/hpc-applications/apps/Fluent/Readme.md

 ./Fluent-Install.sh /fsx s3://your_bucket/FLUIDSTRUCTURES_2022R1_LINX64.tgz
 ```

+  * This is working example installation script that run unattended.
-  * The first parameter is the root base directory where you want to install Fluent.
+  * The first parameter is the base directory where you want to install Fluent.
+If you pass `/fsx` the Fluent will be installed under `/fsx/ansys_inc` .
-  * The second parameter is the s3 URI where you have stored your FLuent installation file.
+  * The second parameter is the [S3](https://aws.amazon.com/pm/serv-s3/) URI pointing to installation file (tar.gz).

 <br>

-For running Fluent as a multi-node job, it is required to install Fluent in a shared directory, possibly a parallel file system.<br>
+For running Fluent on multiple nodes, it is required to install it in a shared directory, possibly a parallel file system.<br>
 We would strongly recommend to use [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/), more info in the official [documentation](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html) .

 # Key settings & tips (performance related ones) :